COP4655-MobileApps-Fall2023/cop4655-mobile-apps-final-project-group-27/README.md

 * User can enter goal body weight
 * User can enter calorie goals
 * User can set a goal weight
-* User can see a history of meals
 * User can access a databse of foods
 * User can log the meals they ate throughout the day